TheDoomfire/boring-automation/README.md

 1. Find filetypes
 1. Check if serie or movie.
 1. Move to the appropiate folder.
 1. Get data from IMDbPY to check if movie/serie?
+1. Check if a file has subtitles?

 ## Installations